m4k3r-net/vagrant-apache-mysql-php-wordpress/readme.md

 # Vagrant Apache Mysql WordPress #

-A Vagrant box provisioned to automatically install Apache, Mysql, php5, wordpress, phpunit, wp-cli.
+A Vagrant box provisioned to automatically install Apache, Mysql, php5, wordpress, phpunit, wp-cli, and php composer.
 Wp-cli will also install default debuging plugins and import theme unit testing content.
 Your hosts file (OS X and Linux) will automatically be updated to the specified domain allowing you to start developing right away.

 ### Versions ###